hameedsadia0/hameedsadia0/README.md

 - 👋 Hi, I’m @hameedsadia0
 - 👀 I’m interested in Html, Css, Javascript
 - 🌱 I’m currently learning to work as a full stack developer
-- 💞️ I’m looking to collaborate on project
+- 💞️ I’m looking to collaborate on Entry level projects
-- 📫 you can contact me by
+- 📫 you can contact me by email hameedsadia0@gmail.com

 <!---
 hameedsadia0/hameedsadia0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.